ucsb-cs16/w24-tr/labs/Ciphers.md

 Create a file named `caesar.cpp`.
 In this file, write a program that implements a [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).

 Your program should expect  two command line arguments.
-The first argument should be either  `-e` (for encryption) or  `-d` (for decryption).
-The second argument should be a  positive integer.
+The first argument must be either  `-e` (for encryption) or  `-d` (for decryption).
+The second argument must be a non-negative integer.
 If the user provides the wrong number of command line arguments, if the first argument is not expected, or if the second argument is  not composed entirely of the digits  `0` through `9`,  print a usage message and exit with exit code 1 to indicate that there was an error: